 - Ain Soph – This popular Kyoto vegan restaurant isn’t our favourite, but if you’re craving a veggie burger they are pretty good.

 - Kyoto Beer Lab – Cool brewpub on our favourite canal street.
 You can get a tasting flight of beers with vegan snacks like soy meat red wine stew, edamame, and vegetable sticks with dip.
 Not the best for a filling meal, though.

 - Pizzeria Da Naghino – Authentic Neapolitan-style pizza.

 Vegetarian Cooking Class in Kyoto

-Taking a cooking class is the best way to learn more about Japanese cuisine and familiarise yourself with the unusual ingredients like yuba (soy milk skin tofu) that are often found in vegetarian Japanese cuisine.
+Taking a cooking class is one of the best Kyoto activities.
+It’s a great way to learn more about Japanese cuisine and familiarise yourself with the unusual ingredients like yuba (soy milk skin tofu) that are often found in vegetarian Japanese cuisine.

 - Vegetarian Survival Guide to Japan

 - 26 Unforgettable Things to Do in Kyoto, Japan

 - 16 Unmissable Places to Visit in Japan

 - Planning a Trip to Japan: Dos and Don’ts